-9. If one experience will stick in your mind from your holiday to India, which would it be?
+9. If one experience will stick in your mind from your vacation to India, which would it be?

 Getting up at 5.30 am and sitting peacefully in the courtyard at Taj Mahal Palace, Mumbai or at Falaknuma Hyderabad listening to the city come awake.

 Taj Falaknuma Palace, Hyderabad © Taj Hotels

 10. Would you recommend travelling with Greaves India to a friend?
 And if so, why?

 We constantly recommend Greaves to friends, mainly because we are full of admiration (and amazement) about how they handle the amount of bureaucracy that one comes across in India.
 Our trip went off without a hitch and even when we were there and wanted to change our itinerary, it was as simple as talking to the company and they did whatever we wanted.
 Greaves are very, very good at what they do in India.